 Louis Riva - District 3

+(Fiscal Impact: N/A)

 (Staff Contact: Asceleta Hammond)

 A motion was made by Commissioner Hardin, seconded by Commissioner Moss, to insert the name LOUIS RIVA and that the Resolution be ADOPTED.
 The motion carried by the following vote:

 Yes: Hardin

 Moss

 Perkins

 Sobel

 Burrie

 Fisher

 Enactment No: RES.
 No. 2018-50

 33. 17-626 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPOINTING ROGER GINGERICH TO THE GOLF ADVISORY BOARD OF THE CITY OF POMPANO BEACH TO FILL THE UNEXPIRED TERM OF GARY S. RUDERMAN, ALTERNATE 1; SAID TERM TO EXPIRE ON JUY 1, 2019; PROVIDING AN EFFECTIVE DATE.

 (Fiscal Impact: N/A)

 Applicants:

 Roger Gingerich, District, 5

 TABLED FROM SEPTEMBER 26, 2017

 (Staff Contact: Asceleta Hammond)

 A motion was made by Commissioner Hardin seconded by Vice Mayor Burrie to remove the item from the table.
 The motion carried unanimously.

-A motion was made by Commissioner Moss, seconded by Commissioner Hardin, to insert the name ROGER GINGERICH the Resolution ADOPTED.
-The that he motion carried the
+motion made by Commissioner Moss. was seconded by Commissioner Hardin, to insert the name ROGER GINGERICH and ADOPTED. that the Resolution be The motion the carried

 following vote: